Cannabis Insurance: Cost & Coverage

 Property insurance usually does not cover crops.
 Marijuana cultivators will need crop insurance to cover costs when the plant, at any stage, is damaged or destroyed.
 However, some policies limit coverage to crops grown in a greenhouse, so review the terms carefully.

-Due to the combination of state regulations, federal illegality, and the overlapping nature of a dispensary being for medicine or personal use, navigating marijuana insurance can be tricky:
+Because of the combination of state regulations, federal illegality, and the overlapping nature of a dispensary being for medicine or personal use, navigating marijuana insurance can be tricky.

 - Step 1: Research the local and state regulations for the business to find out what is allowed and required.

-- Step 2: Research potential providers to determine their reliability.
-Many are new or nonadmitted, so they do not have government backing if the company fails.
-You will want to ensure that the provider’s financial ratings show that it is financially stable.
+- Step 2: Find potential insurers to determine their reliability.
+Many are new or non-admitted, so they do not have government backing if the company fails.
+You will want to ensure that the company’s financial ratings show that it is financially stable.
 For our recommendations, check out our list of the leading cannabis insurance companies.

 Frequently Asked Questions (FAQs)